Limnologist (noun)

 extending to a great height

-When feeding in a field, crows usually post a sentinel on a lofty perch
+When feeding in a field, crows usually post a sentinel on a lofty perch to sound a

 warning if any danger should approach.